aadkin200/FilmQueryProject/README.md

 ## Overview
 This console application is used to pull information from a not-real mad libs generated database.
 It contains Customer Data (such as address, names, creation dates, country), Business data (rental store ID's, staff, movie rentals, payments), and films(titles, film categories, actors, languages, inventory).
 While the database contains all this information, this console application only allows the viewing of movies and their actors. </br>

-you can search a movie up by its Id or search a list of movies using a keyword.
-The menu is easy to follow along by pressing 1, 2, or 3.

 <p float="left">
 <img src="pngegg.png" alt = "git" width="100" height="100" align="center"/>